mavincent/System-View/README.md

 ## Why?
-To simplify the backend developpement of apps by giving the developper integrated tools to view and interact with the code.
+To simplify the backend developpement of apps by giving the developper integrated tools to view and interact with the systems.

 ## How?
-By using systems that can intercommunicate via the mastermind.
+By structuring the app with systems that can intercommunicate via the mastermind.

 Each system has :
 * a data field (model)